Large majority of Germans in favour of Wilderness

-65% of Germans love wilderness, are for natural forests and floodplains and reject genetic engineering in general.
-These are the findings of a new study commissioned and presented by the Federal Minister of the Environment Barbara Hendricks and e President of the Federal Agency for Nature Conservation, Beate Jessel.
-Federal Environment Minister Hendricks :
+65% of Germans love Wilderness, are for natural forests and floodplains and reject genetic engineering in general.
+These are the findings of a new study commissioned and presented by the Federal Minister of the Environment Barbara Hendricks and the President of the Federal Agency for Nature Conservation, Beate Jessel.

 The study also shows how important for the general population natural flood plains, natural meadows and non managed forests are.
 This is one more reason for us to protect these habitats, which in addition to their beauty will bring us many other eco system services such as clean water, increased biodiversity, storage of carbon dioxide or reduction of the effects of climate change.
 What the Germans rightly do not want are genetically modified plants or vegetables.
 According to BfN-President Beate Jessel: “The Study also showed that 93 percent of the German population are of the opinion that nature should only be used so that the biodiversity and the habitats are permanently saved.”